Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Chris Brown about 1 year ago
+Chris Brown over 1 year ago

 First, a concern that earlier this summer (June) staff advertised these plans as open for formal comments until the end of August, but tithe the publication of this meeting's scheduled briefing the comment deadline was changed to August 23, cutting off a full week of review and comments.